gkoolstra/quantum_electron/README.md

 This module also integrates well with the output of the FEM software [ZeroHeliumKit](https://github.com/eeroqlab/zeroheliumkit).
 Please refer to any dependencies for ZHK on the linked github page.

+## To-do list
+- [ ] Standardize units of the arguments.
+Sometimes it is unclear whether to use microns or meters.
+- [ ] Figure out how to handle warning messages for convergence issues.
+Why do problems sometimes have a hard time converging?
+- [ ] Move PotentialVisualization from `schrodinger_solver` to `utils`

 ## Getting started
 The best way to learn how to use the module is to browse the examples.
 At a very high level this is the workflow: